 When he applied for settled status, Robert did not know that this would be linked to his passport number.
 He would have applied anyway because he was “keen to participate in the trial” as this was done “under tighter supervision”, he said.
 But nowhere during the application was he informed that he would need to update the details after the passport renewal.

-It took him a while to understand what to do next.
 After contacting the Home Office, he sent the passport in by post and received it back “within 12 days with a note that the Home Office had taken notice.”

 Further correspondence seen by Europe Street, however, shows that by mid-July the log in only worked using the old passport number.
 The Home Office explained the delay with the “exceptionally large number of new applications” and told Robert it was “unable to give a timescale for when these details will be updated.”

-Barbara Drozdowicz, CEO of the East European Resource Centre (EERC), an organisation supporting East Europeans in the UK, told Europe Street that questions around passport renewals are common among people who enquire about the scheme.
+Barbara Drozdowicz, CEO of the East European Resource Centre (EERC), an organisation supporting East Europeans in the UK, told Europe Street that questions around passport renewals are common among individuals who enquire about the scheme.

-New online function available soon?
+New online function

 “We are currently working on delivering a fast, secure and user friendly process for applicants to add new ID documents to their status profile through an entirely online process and expect this service to be available later this summer,” the Home Office said.

-In July 2019, the Home Office also clarified that the ‘settled status’ does not depend on the ID document it is associated to.
+In July 2019, the Home Office also clarified that the settled status does not depend on the ID document it is associated to.

 In February 2020 the Home Office added: “It is not necessary for EU citizens and their families to update new ID document until free movement ends on 31 December 2020.”